MichaelaBogiages/app/README.md

  ## read_files.py

  In this python file a connection is made to the database as well.
 To ensure a the connection is succesful I list the names of all the databases.
-I then wrote a function that  parses the excel file and then using a for loop I inserted each row into thedatabase.
+I then wrote a function that  parses the excel file and then using a for loop I inserted each row into the database.

  ## main.py

  This python file ties everything together.
 Before I reference any functions I first render the html files.
+The home.html file is rendered on the home page of the web application and refrences the function built in the db_connection.py file.
+The index.html has the /index extension and this is where the user will upload their excel file.
+Once the user has uploaded the file I redirect the URL to remain on the /index page.

  # Improvements
  1. The User should input all information on a single web page.
 In my design I did not account for that.
 The main issue with this would be creating a relationship between the two tables.
  2. Saving any credentials in a secure manner.
  3. Ensuring the data types are correct.
 This includes enabling an auto generated ID column for both tables.
- 4. Implementing logic that appends or replaces a table
+ 4. Implementing logic that appends or replaces a table if it exists.
+ 5. Provision for more than excel files (csv,txt).
+ 6. Insert into the MySQL database excluding column headers.